 “There’s an awareness among the public, but not enough people are being screened… people are sometimes nervous about the screening tests.”

-Colorectal cancer is the third most common cancer diagnosed in the U.S. and the second leading cause of cancer deaths in American men and women combined, according to the CDC.
+Colorectal cancer is the third most common cancer diagnosed in the U.S. and the third leading cause of cancer deaths in American men and women combined, according to the CDC.

 Here are six symptoms you should never ignore: